Loading...

 Most leading EDRs are cloud-management-plane by default and require outbound connectivity to the vendor cloud.
 On-prem-only EDR is a shrinking category: SentinelOne offers a self-hosted Singularity option, Sophos retains on-prem management for Intercept X, and a handful of niche vendors target air-gapped deployments.
 For Malaysian regulated entities with data-localisation requirements (some BNM RMiT interpretations, some government workloads), the question is less ‘on-prem vs cloud’ and more ‘does the vendor offer a Singapore or Malaysia regional cloud and a Data Processing Agreement that satisfies your DPO and the regulator’.
 We address this explicitly in the selection engagement.

 Depends on SOC maturity.
 Running EDR well requires a 24/7 analyst team capable of triaging detections, hunting on top of the telemetry, tuning false positives, and responding to confirmed incidents within minutes.
 A 5-analyst SOC is the realistic minimum for in-house operation; below that, alerts pile up overnight and weekends and the value of the EDR investment is diluted.
 For organisations without a mature SOC, a Managed Detection & Response service (where the vendor or a third-party operates the EDR on your behalf) typically delivers better security outcomes at lower total cost.
-See our <Link href='/services/managed-detection-response' className='text-red-700 underline'>MDR service</Link>.
+See our SOC service at /services/soc.

 Selection is 4-8 weeks: requirement workshop, vendor longlist, RFP issuance and response, 2-vendor proof-of-value (typically 2 weeks each running in parallel against representative endpoints), commercial negotiation, signature.
 Rollout is 8-16 weeks for a mid-sized enterprise: pilot ring (50-200 endpoints, 2 weeks), early-adopter ring (500-1,000 endpoints, 2-4 weeks), broad rollout in tranches with rollback gates (4-8 weeks), legacy-AV decommissioning (2 weeks).
 Conservative timelines; aggressive rollouts have a habit of becoming the next CrowdStrike-style outage if rollout-ring discipline is skipped.

 We operationalise CrowdStrike, SentinelOne, Microsoft Defender, Sophos and Palo Alto Cortex on behalf of Malaysian enterprises through our 24/7 Managed Detection & Response service.
+Not sure where to start?
+Contact us for a no-obligation scoping call.

 Explore MDR